-The smallest, and poorest republic in Central Asia, it is sandwiched between notorious Afghanistan and China, but also borders Uzbekistan and Kyrgyzstan.
+The smallest, and poorest republic in Central Asia, Tajikistan is sandwiched between notorious Afghanistan and China, but also borders Uzbekistan and Kyrgyzstan.
 It is 93% mountainous and has some of the most audacious trekking on the planet and one of the world's best road trips – the Pamir Highway - but is it safe?

 Dushanbe, the capital, is quite different at night to during the day.
-Strolling ladies, laughing children and old men sipping tea at pavement cafes set the scene in the morning, but after nightfall the streets are empty and boy racers (some who are most likely under the influence) race up the main drag, Rudaki, making crossing the road perilous.
+Strolling women, laughing children and old men sipping tea at pavement cafes set the scene in the morning, but after nightfall the streets are empty and boy racers (some who are most likely under the influence) race up the main drag, Rudaki, making crossing the road perilous.

 The official level of criminal activity in Dushanbe is rated ‘moderate to high' – yet the emptiness of the streets and badly lit roads running off of the main road that runs through the city – Rudaki - add to the ‘feel' of unease at night.
 Official street crime figures are hard to come by.

-Do not walk through Victory park or Children's Park at night – you are significantly upping your chances of becoming a victim if you do.
+Do not walk through Victory Park or Children's Park at night – you are significantly upping your chances of becoming a victim if you do.

 If you are approached by the police it goes without saying but always ask to see their ID and do not sign any paperwork that you cannot fully understand (if it is in Russian or Tajik).

 Tajikistan is an Islamic country, so dress conservatively and to obey the usual precautions.
 Many Tajik men may not have had much contact with western women and there is a sense that some are unsure how to behave – as usual, the mention of a husband is a good idea, even if fabricated.